Once you've found the right research opportunity, you're ready to apply.

 Investigate our current research projects

-Alternatively you may want to find out if research in your area of interest is taking place at the University and then apply directly to the relevant school, department or institute.
+You can also find out if research in your area of interest is already taking place at the University and then apply directly to the relevant school, department or institute.

 Apply for a studentship